sst/guide/_chapters/adding-links-in-the-navbar.md

 date: 2017-01-11 12:00:00
 lang: en
 ref: adding-links-in-the-navbar
 description: To add links to the Navbar of our React.js app we’ll be using the NavItem React-Bootstrap component.
-And to allow users to navigate using these links we are going to use React-Router's Route component and call the history.push method.
+And to allow users to navigate using these links we are going to use React-Router's Route component and call the nav.push method.
 comments_id: adding-links-in-the-navbar/141
 ---